knpuniversity/phpstorm/knpu/doctrine.md

 Let me introduce you to another really important shortcut: generate.
 You can get to it with `command n`.
 Or just click the code menu at the top, and select generate.
-Either way in this class,go down to 'Generate ORM Class': and just like *all* menus in PhpStorm, you can just start typing to search for it.
+Either way in this class, go down to 'Generate ORM Class': and just like *all* menus in PhpStorm, you can just start typing to search for it.

 Sweet - this automatically added all the `Entity` annotation stuff on top for us.